Caryophyllales: Cronquist

-The difference with the order as recognized by APG lies in the first place in the concept of "order".
-The APG favours much larger orders and families, and the order Caryophyllales sensu APG should rather be compared to subclass Caryophyllidae sensu Cronquist.
+The difference recognized by APG lies, in the first, with the concept of an "order"; APG favours larger orders and families, comparing the order Caryophyllales sensu APG to the subclass Caryophyllidae sensu Cronquist.

-A part of the difference lies with what families are recognized.
-The plants in the Stegnospermataceae and Barbeuiaceae were included in Cronquist's Phytolaccaceae.
+Secondly, divergence arises in which families are recognized as families; with plants in the Stegnospermataceae and Barbeuiaceae included in Cronquist's Phytolaccaceae.
 The Chenopodiaceae (still recognized by Cronquist) are included in Amaranthaceae by APG.

 New to the order (sensu APG) are the Asteropeiaceae and Physenaceae, each containing a single genus, and two genera from Cronquist's order Nepenthales.

 Earlier circumscriptions

-Earlier systems, such as the Wettstein system, last edition in 1935, and the Engler system, updated in 1964, had a similar order under the name Centrospermae.
+Earlier systems - such as the Wettstein (1935), and Engler (1964) systems, classified a similar order under the name Centrospermae.